TaciturnTy/Trundle_Demo/README.txt

 Originally the game started as a college project but I have decided to complete and polish the game.

-The completed game is expected to be uploaded to Steam either for free or for the price of $0.99 before the year's end.
+The completed game is expected to be uploaded to Steam either for free or for the price of $0.99 in May of 2017.

 --- Instructions ---